parham1998/Neural_Style_Transfer/README.md

 ### style-loss:
 The purpose of this loss function is to ensure that the generated image G has the same style as the style image S. <br />
-I extracted feauters from 5 layer to find accurate style of the style image.
-I've extracted features from 5 layers to find the accurate style of the style image. the difference between content and style is that you should not match the style-image features to the generated-image features, I mean you need to do some preprocessing to find the style matrix (Gram matrix). <br />
+I've extracted features from 5 layers to find the accurate style of the style image. the difference between content and style is that you should not match the style-image features to the generated-image features; I mean, you need to do some preprocessing to find the style matrix (Gram matrix). <br />
 In linear algebra, the gram matrix G of a set of Vectors  (V1, ..., Vn)  is the matrix of dot products.
 In other words, G(ij) compares how similar V(i) is to V(j).
 If they are highly similar, you would expect them to have a large dot product, and thus for G(ij) to be large. <br />
-Finding gram matrix or correlation between channels for each layer's features is very simple, you can see the definition in the image below:
+Finding a gram matrix or correlation between channels for each layer's features is very simple; you can see the definition in the image below:

 ![Picture5](https://user-images.githubusercontent.com/85555218/132092473-ca71fd48-df8a-41da-ba46-e9e9c5f8ecc5.png)